-Humanity & Inclusion provides support to the Malian population severely affected by the conflict of 2012.
-The organisation runs some fifteen projects to strengthen the recovery and social cohesion in northern Mali, improve people’s resilience, and promote and support sustainable and inclusive development in Mali.
+HI provides support to the Malian population severely affected by years of armed violence.
+The organisation runs multiple projects to strengthen recovery and social cohesion in northern Mali, to improve people’s resilience, and to promote and support sustainable and inclusive development in Mali.

 Actions in process

-In a situation of extreme poverty, Humanity & Inclusion is working on all fronts to provide Malians with an appropriate response, both in the north and south of the country.
-Its teams support victims of the recent conflict and continue to defend the right to health and dignity of people with disabilities.
+In a situation of extreme poverty, HI is working on all fronts to provide Malians with an appropriate response, both in the north and south of the country.
+The organisation supports victims of the recent conflict and continues to defend the right to health and dignity of people with disabilities.

 Situation of the country

-Mali is the largest state in West Africa after Niger and one of the poorest in the world.
+Mali is one of the poorest in the world.
 In recent years, it has been affected by droughts, political crises and armed conflict, which have led to massive population displacements and weakened all institutions.

-People with disabilities are excluded and often victims of discrimination or prejudice.
-They represent the largest minority in the country.
+People with disabilities are excluded and often victims of discrimination or prejudice, they represent the largest minority in the country.
 They have little or no access to health care, education, social services or employment.
 A very small proportion of children with disabilities attend school.
-In addition, in these times of crisis, these already very poor people are more vulnerable than before.
+In times of crisis, poor people find themselves in a situation of increased vulnerability.